Compare Travel Insurance in New Zealand

 What is medical evacuation cover?

 Medical evacuation covers the cost of emergency transport to adequate medical facilities or back to New Zealand if you're seriously ill or injured abroad.
-This can cost $50,000-$200,000+ without insurance.
+This can be extremely expensive without insurance.
 All comprehensive travel policies include this essential cover.

 Can I get travel insurance with pre-existing medical conditions?

 Yes, but you must declare all pre-existing conditions.
-Some conditions may be excluded, others covered with premium loadings (20-100% extra), or covered at standard rates if stable and well-controlled.
+Some conditions may be excluded, others covered with a premium loading, or covered at standard rates if stable and well-controlled.
 Failure to disclose conditions can void your entire policy.

 What is an annual multi-trip policy?